-- Scaffolds shall be braced by cross, horizontal, or diagonal braces, or combination thereof, to prevent racking or collapse of the scaffold and to secure vertical members together laterally so as to automatically square and align vertical members.
+- Scaffolds shall be braced by cross, horizontal, or diagonal braces, or combination thereof, to prevent racking or collapse of the Scaffold and to secure vertical members together laterally so as to automatically square and align vertical members.
 Scaffolds shall be plump, level, and squared, and should rest on a level surface.
-All brace connections shall be secured [OSHA 1926.452(w)(1)]. - 2.
-Scaffold casters and wheels shall be locked with positive wheel and/or wheel and swivel locks, or equivalent means, to prevent movement of the scaffold while the scaffold is used in a stationary manner [OSHA 1926.452(w)(2)].
-Where feasible, mobile scaffold should be tied off. - 3.
-Manual force used to move the scaffold shall be applied as close to the base as practicable, but no more than 5 ft (1.5 m) above the supporting surface [OSHA 1926.452(w)(3)]. - 4.
-The height to base width ratio of the scaffold during movement is two to one or less, unless the scaffold is designed and constructed to meet or exceed nationally recognized stability test requirements [OSHA 1926.452(w)(6)(ii)]. - A ladder or stairway shall be provided for proper access and exit and shall be affixed or built into the scaffold and so located that when in use it will not have a tendency to tip the scaffold. - 6.
+All brace connections shall be secured (29 CFR 1926.452[w][1]) - 2.
+Scaffold casters and wheels shall be locked with positive wheel and/or wheel and swivel locks, or equivalent means, to prevent movement of the Scaffold while the Scaffold is used in a stationary manner (29 CFR 1926.452[w][2]).
+Where feasible, Mobile Scaffolds should be tied off - 3.
+Manual force used to move the Scaffold shall be applied as close to the base as practicable, but no more than 5 ft.
+(1.5 m) above the supporting surface (29 CFR 1926.452[w][3]) - 4.
+The height-to-base width ratio of the Scaffold during movement is 2:1 or less, unless the Scaffold is designed and constructed to meet or exceed nationally recognized stability test requirements (29 CFR 1926.452[w][6][ii]) - 5.
+A ladder or stairway shall be provided for proper access and exit and shall be affixed or built into the Scaffold and so located that when in use it will not have a tendency to tip the Scaffold - 6.
 Scaffolds in use by any persons shall rest upon a suitable footing and shall stand plumb.
-The casters or wheels shall be locked to prevent any movement. - 7.
-Employees shall not be allowed on scaffolds while they are being moved from one location to another.
+The casters or wheels shall be locked to prevent any movement - 7.
+Employees shall not be allowed on Scaffolds while they are being moved from one location to another